emundo/MobileEdge-Server/README.md

 * Take care of checking signatures on Prekeys, if we deem that necessary.
 * Explore the possibility of more efficient socket usage (currently,
   every request from a client opens a TCP socket to the actual backend...)
+* Rewriting this in a more appropriate language... :D